mcneel/developer.rhino3d.com/_guide_topics/cpp/running_rhino_from_command_line.md

 order: 1
 keywords: ['rhino']
 layout: toc-guide-page
-TODO: 'needs to be reclassified as a General guide if we can add OS X specifics'
+TODO: 'needs to be reclassified as a General guide if we can add macOS specifics'
 ---

 # {{ page.title }}